lip6/coriolis/documentation/PythonTutorial/Netlist.rst

 The transformation is a change of coordinate system, be aware that if the abutment box lower left corner of the *master* cell is **not** at ``(0,0)`` the result of the Transformation may not be what you expect.
-To simplificate the computation of the transformation of an instance, always place the lower left corner of the abutment box at ``(0,0)``
+To simplify the computation of the transformation of an instance, always place the lower left corner of the abutment box at ``(0,0)``